 Jump to:

 To everything, there is a season.
-I’m not here to pooh-pooh the efficacy or comfort of chicken soup, but just as we trade our boots for flip flops and pull off the patio furniture covers, so too must we leave behind the cozy, nap-inducing foods of winter.
+I’m not here to pooh-pooh the efficacy or comfort of chicken soup, but just as we trade our boots for flip flops and pull off the patio furniture covers, so too must we eventually leave behind the heavier, cozier, nap-inducing soup recipes of winter.
 Or at least adjust them.

 Need ideas?
 Check out our seasonal spring recipes.